Biology is a fascinating field to study and even attain a career in.

 A biologist can become an attorney as long as they attend law school and earn a Juris Doctor degree.
-However, if you are uninterested in becoming a lawyer, you can also serve as a legal specialist.
+However, if you’re uninterested in becoming a lawyer, you can also serve as a legal specialist.

-Many law practices that specialise in patent and intellectual property rely on biologists to understand the science of drugs, medical instruments and biotechnology products.
-Environmental lawyers will get involved in environmental projects, while medical malpractice lawyers will need to analyse medical interventions.
+Many law practices that specialize in patent and intellectual property rely on biologists to understand the science of drugs, medical instruments, and biotechnology products.
+Environmental lawyers, meanwhile, will get involved in environmental projects, while medical malpractice lawyers will need to analyze medical interventions.

 A higher education lecturer will have the same role as a high school teacher, except your role will be to teach biology and other academic subjects to undergraduate and postgraduate students who are over 18.